John H. Stracey: Stracey vs. Nápoles

 During the 1970s, it was a common practice to give world title shots to boxers that held continental titles.
 For example, the OPBF (Oriental Pacific Boxing Federation) champion would be given priority over other challengers for world title fights.
 Stracey was not the exception, and, after winning five more fights in a row (including a win over Ernie Lopez), he received his first world title shot: challenging WBC welterweight champion José Nápoles, in Nápoles' home-town of Mexico City, Mexico, on 6 December 1975.
 Stracey was sent down in round one, but he recuperated to close Nápoles' eye and have referee Octavio Meyran stop the fight in the sixth round, Stracey winning the world championship by a technical knockout.
 The new champion declared, "He [Nápoles] could have knocked me down in every round but I'd have won it anyway".
 It was Nápoles' last fight.

 1976

 On 20 March 1976 he retained the title against perennial world title challenger Hedgemon Lewis by a knockout in round ten, but on 22 June, at Wembley, he lost the world title, being knocked out in twelve rounds by California-based Mexican Carlos Palomino.
 In his next fight, he lost to future world title challenger Dave Boy Green, with a badly damaged eye in round ten.
 Stracey retired as a winner when he knocked out George Warusfel in nine rounds in Islington on 23 May 1978.

 Outside the ring

-Stracey bought the Three Horseshoes pub in Briston, Norfolk, in 1975 and renamed it the John H Stracey.
+A business associate of Stracey bought the Three Horseshoes pub in Briston, Norfolk, in 1975 and renamed it the John H Stracey.
 In 2011 the pub reverted to its original name.
 He also had, at one point, a boxing school in London.

-John also had a bar in Bournemouth called The Ring Side.
+John also had a hotel in Bournemouth with a public bar called The Ringside.when he was married to Michele, they also had a daughter called Laura.